City of Westminster Archives Centre holds many resources relating to family, community, local and business history.

 Most resources held by the Office cover the Westminster Area including the former Metropolitan boroughs of Marylebone and Paddington.

-Their aims are to share and preserve the history of Westminster and to help to promote pride in the area for current and future generations.
+The aims of the Office are to share and preserve the history of Westminster and to help to promote pride in the area for current and future generations.

 The Office does, however, also offer access to many online resources and books.